VaneCode/htmlCssLinters-template/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Set up Hello Microverse
+# Biography project

-> Set up a "Hello Microverse" project.
+> A trial project in html and css to show a short biography of Dr. Norman Borlaug.

 ## Built With

 - HTML/CSS
-- Visual Studio
+- Visual Studio.

-## Authors
+## Author

 👤 **Vanessa Bonito**